linux-chenxing/linux-chenxing.org/mercury5/index.md

 #### Boot ROM Tag

 This is slighly interesting.
-Presumably I3 is infinity3 so maybe this chip's ROM is a hacked up.
+Presumably I3 is infinity3 so maybe this chip's ROM is a hacked up version of the infinity3 one?

 ```
 MVX1##I3gb83f2cbCMN_ROM######XVM